 Failing to keep your corporation or LLC in compliance.
 State laws lay out specific formalities that must be followed by both corporations and LLCs, and failing to comply to these formalities can lead to the loss of your personal liability protection.
 To ensure your business is compliant with these regulations, we offer a program for our business clients that includes regularly updating, since your needs and the needs of your business will tend to change over time.
 We offer a service that proactively monitors your business on a regular basis, to ensure you remain in compliance and that your legal protections are always in place if and when you need them.

-To learn more about maintaining your business compliance, contact us to schedule your comprehensive LIFT™ (legal, insurance, financial and tax) Foundation Audit.
-We take care of the legalities so you can focus on doing what you do best: building a firm financial future for you and your family.
+To learn more about maintaining your business compliance, contact us at (612) 206-3701 or on our contact form to schedule a small business consultation session.
+When you work with us, we take care of the legalities so you can focus on doing what you do best: building a firm financial future for you and your family.

 Image courtesy of stockphotos/freedigitalphotos.net